 If you’re experiencing symptoms of ovarian torsion, seek immediate medical attention.
-The longer the condition goes untreated, the more likely you are to experience complications.
+The longer the condition goes untreated, the more likely you will experience complications.

 After assessing your symptoms and reviewing your medical history, your doctor will perform a pelvic exam to locate any areas of pain and tenderness.
 They’ll also perform a transvaginal ultrasound to view your ovary, fallopian tube, and blood flow.

-Your doctor will also use blood and urine tests to rule out other potential diagnoses, such as:
+Your doctor will use blood and urine tests to rule out other potential diagnoses, such as: